 - Sit upright in a comfortable chair, and write on a table.

-- Write during “on” time, when medication is working best.
+- Write during When medications are working and you experience good symptom control. when medication is working best.

 - Take breaks as needed.